ciscoheat/buddy/README.md

 ## Including and excluding tests

-Classes, suites and specs can all be marked with `@include` and `@exclude`. `@include` will only run the tests that are marked, `@exclude` does the opposite, it prevents the marked ones from running.
+Classes, suites and specs can all be marked with `@include` and `@exclude` metadata.

+* `@include` will only run the tests that are marked, removing everything else.
+* `@exclude` does the opposite, it removes the marked ones.

 If you have a huge test suite, it can be convenient to mark the suite you're currently working on with `@include`.
-You can also use `xit()` and `xdescribe()` to exclude specs and suites from running.

 ## Multiple test suites